 A relevant employer must register with the WGEA.
 The reporting year is 1 April to 31 March, with the report to be submitted to the WGEA, using the online reporting framework, between 1 April and 31 May.

 The Workplace Gender Equality (Minimum Standards) Instrument 2014 (Cth) has set a minimum standard which applies only to employers of 500 or more employees.
-This minimum standard requires a relevant employer with 500 or more employees to have in place, by 1 October 2014, a policy or strategy in at least one of the following areas:
+This minimum standard requires a relevant employer with 500 or more employees to have in place a policy or strategy in at least one of the following areas:

 The WGEA provides guidelines and a range of useful resources on its website.